 Sasaki is currently collaborating with Lawrenceville to implement the final master plan.
-The first phase of implementation will include a new arts building and an athletic and dining complex.
+The first phase of implementation includes a new arts building and an athletic and dining complex.

 The flexible learning space was incorporated into the design to give the school a place to host a multitude of events, including science fairs, and even large lectures.
 This room could also be divided in half or quarters to host up to four groups conducting different meetings at one time.

-The new Athletic and Dining Complex will replace the current Irwin Dining Hall and renovate the existing Lavino Field House to create a new complex that will include an ice rink, pool, basketball gym, fitness facilities, and a set of new landscape courts and plazas that connect to the fields.
+The Tsai Field House will replace the current Irwin Dining Hall and renovate the existing field house to create a new complex that will include an ice rink, pool, basketball gym, fitness facilities, and a set of new landscape courts and plazas that connect to the fields.

 For more information contact Vinicius Gorgati.